Wodorek/pythonchallenge_js/README.md

 ## Contributing

 If I have a problem tackling some of the challenges, I will create an issue.
 Feel free to create a PR for it!
-Please check contribution guidlines, for information which files to modify.